marijnh/Eloquent-JavaScript/09_regexp.md

 | `/$/`       | End of input

 A regular expression has a method `test` to test whether a given string matches it.
-It also has an `exec` method that, when a match is found, returns an array containing all matched groups.
+It also has a method `exec` that, when a match is found, returns an array containing all matched groups.
 Such an array has an `index` property that indicates where the match started.

 Strings have a `match` method to match them against a regular expression and a `search` method to search for one, returning only the starting position of the match.
-Their `replace` method can replace matches of a pattern with a replacement string.
-Alternatively, you can pass a function to `replace`, which will be used to build up a replacement string based on the match text and matched groups.
+Their `replace` method can replace matches of a pattern with a replacement string or function.

 Regular expressions can have options, which are written after the closing slash.
 The `i` option makes the match case insensitive.
 The